When & Where?

 - 215 Humphrey (Wilkins Room), University of Minnesota, Twin Cities; and online, via Zoom

 - Registration is required, but free.
+Registration deadline: October 17, 2022.
 Registrants attending online will receive a Zoom link via email.

 - Workshop dinner at 7 PM, Nov.
-7, venue TBA.
-Cost will be ~$80.
+7, at Trapeze, $85.
 Registrants who indicate an interest in attending the dinner will receive information via email regarding payment methods.

 - Current UMN Covid protocols will be in effect.

 More on When (Program)

 |9:15–9:30||Opening Remarks (Alan Love & Samuel C. Fletcher)|